rchipka/symmetric/README.md

 *All* browsers of *any* age can use next-generation ECMA features, **if:**

-1. The feature can be parsed by esprima
+1. The feature can be parsed by Esprima
 2. The built-in Javascript evaluator supports the feature
 3. The browser can run the built-in Javascript evaluator